 At these web pages you may find concise information about the Hygiene Passport, proficiency tests, proficiency examiners, and food hygiene.
 Here also is a collection of answers to frequently asked questions regarding food hygiene.

 Were it that you on these home pages could not find the information you were looking for, you may choose to send your question via email to: email@example.com.
 The hygiene proficiency’s hotline, tel.
 029 5300 402, is at your service Tuesdays from 9 am to 12 noon.

 Do I need a Hygiene Passport?

+One can work on food premises three months without a Hygiene Passport even if handling unpackaged perishable foodstuffs.
 It is required that one within three months of commencing work must acquire a Hygiene Passport.
 These three months retroactively are calculated also to include such prior work in the food business were Hygiene Passports are required.

 You may also choose to ask your employer to tell more of this, as they are responsible for that the employees who because of their work need a Hygiene Passport also are in possession of one.
 If you are a food entrepreneur, you can also ask for information on food control in your municipality.

 How and where can I get a Hygiene Passport?

 You can get a Hygiene Passport from a proficiency examiner.
 The proficiency examiners arrange proficiency tests everywhere in Finland.
 It also is possible to acquire a hygiene passport not doing the test, provided you have a suitable exam or acquired an appropriate education.